ahdinosaur/rustforge-2025-rust-in-color/slides.md

 <!--

-This was a project for the Big Burning Man, using FastLED on an Arduino in C++.
+For the Big Burning Man

 -->